dqops/dqo/docs/checks/column/numeric/number-above-max-value-percent.md

 # number above max value percent data quality checks

-Column-level check that ensures that the percentage of values in the monitored column with a value above the value defined by the user as a parameter does not fall below set thresholds.
+A column-level check that ensures that the percentage of values in the monitored column with a value above a user-defined value as a parameter does not fall below set thresholds.

 ___